umvirt/lfsautobuilder/README.md

 Cons:

-- a part of available memory is taken by virtualiztion host (OS, hypervisor, management tools, etc.),
+- a part of available memory is taken by virtualization host (OS, hypervisor, management tools, etc.),
 - slower than physical computer.

 **2. Physical computer**